elerel/ms3-kiwi-lingo/README.md

 - I want to be able to easily log in and out of the site.
 - I want to be able to edit or delete my additions to the site.
-- I want to be able to view recent additions by other users.
+- I want to be able to view additions by other users.
 - I want to be able to edit or delete my profile.
 - I want to be able to contact the site owners.